litmuschaos/litmus-docs/website/docs/concepts/projects.md

 ---

-The ChaosCenter comes with a project management system which can be used for working on chaos workflows with multiple different projects across different agents.
+The ChaosCenter comes with a project management system which can be used for working on chaos scenarios with multiple different projects across different chaos delegates.

 ## Prerequisites

-Before learning abpout the concept of `projects`, it is important to note that a `project` signifies a separation between Agents,Schedules, [Visualization](visualize-workflow.md), and Teams (discussed in the next section) configurations, and prior knowledge of these will prove fruitful in understanding the concept of `projects` in-depth.
+Before learning abpout the concept of `projects`, it is important to note that a `project` signifies a separation between Chaos Delegates,Schedules, [Visualization](visualize-workflow.md), and Teams (discussed in the next section) configurations, and prior knowledge of these will prove fruitful in understanding the concept of `projects` in-depth.

 ## Projects